kelliedlynch/kellielynch.org/_posts/2011-10-07-ancient-history.markdown

 I stopped at the appointment desk on the way out because I'm long overdue for a physical.
 When the girl there pulled up my information, she blinked at me.
 "You're 30?" she asked, incredulous.
 "You don't look 30."

 I wasn't sure what to think.
 On the one hand, I'm happy that I apparently still look young.
-On the other hand, I'm old enough that a 22-year-old can be shocked at old I am.
+On the other hand, I'm old enough that a 22-year-old can be shocked at how old I am.
 (Oh my god, 30?
 That's, like, ancient!
 Were people still alive back then?)

 I never thought I'd be one of those people who stressed out about their age.
 But then again, I never thought I'd be this old, either.